Iamshola/meals/readme.md

 WWORK IN PROGRESSS
+### Site can be accessed here https://iamshola.github.io/meals/

-## Project using external API to display results to practice REACT.
-More details to follow
+This is a project consumes an external API to display my meal results to practice REACT.

+In particular I wanted to practice
+- Using motre interesting filters
+- Improve my error handling

 ## Many thanks to https://www.themealdb.com/api.php

-### Site can be accessed here https://iamshola.github.io/meals/